atom/atom-languageclient/README.md

   }
 }

-module.exports = new OmnisharpLanguageServer()
+module.exports = new CSharpLanguageClient()
 ```

-You can get this code packaged up with the necessary package.json etc. from the [languageserver-csharp](https://github.com/atom/languageserver-csharp) provides C# support via [Omnisharp (node-omnisharp)](https://github.com/OmniSharp/omnisharp-node-client) repo.
+You can get this code packaged up with the necessary package.json etc. from the [ide-csharp](https://github.com/atom/ide-csharp) provides C# support via [Omnisharp (node-omnisharp)](https://github.com/OmniSharp/omnisharp-node-client) repo.

 Note that you will also need to add various entries to the `providedServices` and `consumedServices` section of your package.json (for now).
-You can [obtain these entries here](https://github.com/atom/languageserver-csharp/tree/master/package.json).
+You can [obtain these entries here](https://github.com/atom/ide-csharp/tree/master/package.json).

 ### Using other connection types